 CAUTION: Always maintain a sufficient amount of oil in the oil reservoir.
 Check and refill every time you refuel.
 Do not overfill.
 If the engine runs out of oil, severe engine damage will occur.
-If the oil reservoir is found almost empty, refer to an authorized dealer to have the oil injection system inspected.
+If the oil reservoir is found almost empty, refer to an authorized SEA-DOO sport boat dealer to have the oil injection system inspected.